lupyuen/lupyuen.github.io/src/mastodon.md

 ## Simplest Server for Mastodon

-_Phew that looks might complicated!_
+_Phew that looks mighty complicated!_

-There's a simpler way: Mastodon provides a Docker Compose Config for __Mastodon Development__.
+There's a simpler way: Mastodon provides a Docker Compose Config for [__Mastodon Development__](https://github.com/mastodon/mastodon#docker).

 It's good for Local Experimentation.
-But __Not Recommended for Internet Hosting!__
+But __Not Safe for Internet Hosting!__

 ```bash
 ## Based on https://github.com/mastodon/mastodon#docker